eftechcombr/mcp-glpi/README.md

-# MCP Server for GLPI v3
+# MCP Server for GLPI v3.2

-A Model Context Protocol (MCP) server that exposes GLPI (IT Service Management) to AI assistants like Claude.
+A Model Context Protocol (MCP) server that exposes GLPI (IT Service Management) to AI assistants like Claude, Cline, and other MCP-compatible clients.

 v3 is a foundations-and-coverage overhaul on top of v2.
 See [CHANGELOG.md](./CHANGELOG.md) for the full list of changes; the rest of this